serinaf127/Vwesion-Control/README.md

 ## How to Contribute
 If you want to help us with our project, we encourage all types of contributions, including bug reports, code contributions, documentation, and many more.<br />
 **Please do:** <br />
--Be responsible for all activities and content you post/upload.
+- Be responsible for all activities and content you post/upload.<br />
--Cite the source of anything you post or upload if it is not your own original content.
+- Cite the source of anything you post or upload if it is not your own original content.<br />
--Search to see if a contribution you'd like to make has already been posted by somebody else.
+- Search to see if a contribution you'd like to make has already been posted by somebody else.<br />
--Ask for consent, if you have to make any edition on the contribution of somebody else.
+- Ask for consent, if you have to make any edition on the contribution of somebody else.

 **Please don't:** <br />
--Post content that is irrelevant to the program.
+- Post content that is irrelevant to the program.<br />
--Insult or threaten anyone else for any reason.
+- Insult or threaten anyone else for any reason.

 ## License
 You can study, use, integrate, distribute, and redistribute our code to your own software without releasing the source code.
 Commercial use, modification, patent use, private use are permitted.